-- Minimize over concentrations of affordable housing in one geopgraphical area; - Encouraginge and expanding opportunities for mixed income development; and - Expanding mixed use, infill opportunities in areas adjacent to services and amenities.
+- Minimize over concentrations of affordable housing in one geographical area; - Encouraging and expanding opportunities for mixed-income development; and - Expanding mixed use, infill opportunities in areas adjacent to services and amenities.

-The Airport Area and West Newport Area have been identified with an larger concentration of lower-income opportunities.
-These sites will help encourage mixed-income development and will expand opportunity in some of the City's highest resource areas.
+The Airport Area and West Newport Area have been identified with a larger concentration of lower-income opportunities.
+These sites will help encourage mixed-income development and will expand opportunity in some of the City's highest resource areas proximate to jobs.

-The Airport Area has a higher amount of existing affordable units, -largely due to new affordable housing being produced, as part of market rate development and density bonus developments.
-Due to high land costs city-wide, there are minimal opportunities to construct feasible lower-income development unless they are in conjunction with larger scale, market rate projects.
-Therefore, much of the lower income opportunities would not have otherwise existed in this area.
-While the Airport Area scores in the 43rd percentile related to pollution burden according to OEHHA's California Communities Environmental Health Screening Tool, this is primarily due to transportation related impacts and are not related to majority polluting industries or sources.
+The Airport Area has a higher amount of existing affordable units that were constructed in conjunction with market-rate development projects and through the implementation of density bonus incentives and past inclusionary housing.
+Due to high land costs citywide, there are no opportunities to feasibly construct lower-income development unless they are in conjunction with larger scale market rate projects and would not have otherwise existed in this area.
+While the Airport Area scores in the 43rd percentile related to pollution burden according to OEHHA's California Communities Environmental Health Screening Tool, this is primarily due to transportation and air quality impacts given the proximity to John Wayne Airport.
+It is not related to majority polluting industries or other point sources.
 The area is experiencing a transition from low-scale, office/industrial uses to higher density, urban mixed-use development, as evidenced by the multiple project examples presented in Appendix B.